-Constitution of PhD Student's Progress Committee (PSPC): Progress of thesis work of each PhD student will be monitored through a committee called PhD Student's Progress Committee (PSPC).
+11. Constitution of PG Student's Progress Committee (PSPC): Progress of thesis work of each MSc, MTech and PhD student will be monitored through a committee called PG Student's Progress Committee (PSPC).

-Composition of PSPC: The PSPC will consist of the thesis supervisor(s), one faculty within the discipline/ Discipline/ and one faculty/expert outside the discipline/Discipline.
-One of the thesis supervisors will be Convener of the PSPC.
+Composition of PSPC: The PSPC will consist of the thesis supervisor(s), one faculty within the discipline and one faculty/expert outside the discipline.
+One of the thesis supervisors will be the Convener of the PSPC.

-The processes of constitution the PSPC can be initiated by a PhD student once the Thesis Supervisor(s) is (are) finalized.
-The composition of the PSPC is to suggest to the respective DPGC and based up on recommendations of the DPGC, it is to be finally approved by SPGC and to be notified by the Academic Office.
+The process of constituting the PSPC can be initiated by a PG/PhD student once the Thesis Supervisor(s) is (are) finalized.
+The composition of the PSPC is to suggest to the respective DPGC convenor and based on the recommendations of the DPGC convenor, it is to be finally approved by the SPGC convenor and to be notified by the Academic Office.

-- 10. Finalization of the PhD thesis Topic: Once the thesis topic of a PhD student is decided then it should be brought to DPGC for formal approval and institute-wide circulation to avoid the duplication of the thesis work. - 11.
-Monitoring the Progress of the PhD Student: The PSPC will monitor the progress of the thesis work of the PhD student annually through a Research Progress Seminar (RPS).
+12. Finalization of the PG/ PhD thesis Topic:

+Once the thesis topic of an MSc, MTech and PhD student is decided then it should be brought to DPGC for formal approval and institute-wide circulation to avoid the duplication of the thesis work.

+13. Monitoring the Progress of the PG/ PhD Student: The PSPC will monitor the progress of the thesis work of the MSc, MTech and PhD student through a Research Progress Seminar (RPS).

-The first RPS is to be conducted after completing one year of joining the PhD programme.
+For the PhD student, the first RPS is to be conducted after completing one year of joining the PhD programme.